killerdolp/2D-report-ALGO/2D Report.md

 	- Bronze tier users would be promoted to Silver upon obtaining 1000 points.
 	- Users would not be able to demote from Bronze to Silver.
 - **Silver to Gold**
-	- Silver tier users in the top 20% of the weekly leaderboard would be promoted to Gold.
+	- Silver tier users in the top 20% of the weekly leader board would be promoted to Gold.
 - **Gold to Platinum**
-	- Gold tier users in the top 10% of the weekly leaderboard would be promoted to Platinum.
+	- Gold tier users in the top 10% of the weekly leader board would be promoted to Platinum.

 #### Demotion Rules
 To ensure user engagement and competitive fairness, Gold and Platinum players have to maintain their rankings.